 “Medusa’s Revenge” – A fiendish flash piece.
 Published in Daily Science Fiction.

 “Last of the Sharkspeakers” – Tacan has spent his life trying to provide for his people, raiding the voidsharks for food, medicine, and water.
 When he’s captured by the mysterious Tower People, he becomes embroiled in a larger conflict that will call into question what it means to be human.
-Published in the May/June 2016 issue of Fantasy & Science Fiction. ^
+Published in the May/June 2016 issue of The Magazine of Fantasy & Science Fiction. ^

 “Blood and Silver Beneath the Many Moons” – Inspector Caridwen is on the trail of a sadistic murderer who kills victims beneath the full moons.
 She has tracked her quarry to a mysterious town on the outskirts of civilization.
 Is she about to crack the case… or discover a horrifying secret that will change her life forever?
 Publishing in Flame Tree Publishing’s Crime & Mystery volume of their popular Gothic series.